Sida's work in Somalia

 Governance of Sida's development cooperation with Somalia

-The Swedish government’s strategy for development cooperation in Somalia is extended until 31 December 2025, or until the government decides on a new strategy.
+The Swedish government’s strategy for development cooperation in Somalia has been extended until 31 June 2026, or until the government decides on a new strategy.

 Strategy for Sweden’s development cooperation with Somalia 2018—2022 at the Swedish government website